 12. Assembly evaluation.

-12.1) Run assemblathon_stats.pl on the Trinty contig output to perform basic calculations relevant to evaluating assembly quality using the simple scripts from the Assemblathon233 for basic assembly stats, such as number of scaffolds, N50, assembly composition, and more (Table 1; Supplemental File 1).
+12.1) Run assemblathon_stats.pl from the Assemblathon2 project33 on the Trinity contig output.
+This script performs basic calculations relevant to evaluating assembly quality, such as number of scaffolds, N50, assembly composition, and more (Table 1; Supplemental File 1).

 13. Annotation of the assembled transcriptome.